-The basic idea of life insurance is: you pay the insurance company a little bit each month, and if you die the insurance company pays your beneficiaries a big death benefit.
-Most people won’t die during their life insurance contract, so they get nothing.
+The basic idea of life insurance is: pay the insurer a little each month, and if you die the insurer pays your beneficiaries a big death benefit.
+Most people won’t die during their life insurance contract, so they’ll get nothing.

-Well, not exactly nothing.
-They get peace of mind their dependents won’t go through severe financial stress (on top of emotional stress) should you die.
-They’ll be taken care of.
+Well, not nothing.
+They get peace of mind their dependents won’t go through severe financial stress (on top of emotional stress) if you die.
 This is especially reassuring if you’re the sole breadwinner.

-The larger your obligations, and the more dependents you have, the more valuable life insurance is.
-Think about if you had a jumbo mortgage, big student loans, car payments, three kids to put through college, a stay-at-home spouse.
+The bigger your obligations, and the more dependents you have, the more valuable life insurance is.
+Think about if you had a jumbo mortgage, student loans, car payments, three pre-college kids, a stay-at-home spouse.

 Generally, the younger you are, the more valuable life insurance is, and therefore the more risky it is to ignore it, because the less likely it is you’re financially independent.
 At the same time, it’s less risky to the insurance company because young people are generally healthier.